Scott Bacigalupo: College career

 Bacigalupo started all 60 of Princeton's games during his career from 1991 to 1994.
 During those four years, Princeton posted a 52–8 record, including a 7–2 record in four NCAA tournament appearances.
-On five different occasions he recorded 15 or more saves in an NCAA Division I Men's Lacrosse Championship tournament game, and the Tigers won the NCAA Division I Men's Lacrosse Championship in both 1992 and 1994.
+On five occasions he recorded 15 or more saves in an NCAA Division I Men's Lacrosse Championship tournament game, and the Tigers won the NCAA Division I Men's Lacrosse Championship in both 1992 and 1994.
 The 1992 and 1993 teams were undefeated 6–0 outright Ivy League champions.

 Bacigalupo was inducted into the Lacrosse Museum and National Hall of Fame on October 30, 2010.
 He is a three-time winner of the Ensign C. Markland Kelly, Jr. Award (1992, 1993, 1994) as the NCAA's best goaltender and a former Lt.
 Raymond Enners Award-winner (1994) as the NCAA Division I lacrosse player of the year.
 He was a first team USILA All-American Team selection in 1992, 1993, and 1994 and a second team selection in 1991.
 In addition, he was a 1994 USILA Scholar All-American.
 He was first team all-Ivy League in 1991, 1992 and 1993 and a second team selection in 1994.
 His 732 career saves are 122 more than any other Princeton goaltender.
 Lacrosse Magazine named him to its All-Century team and he participated in the 1994 North/South All-Star Game.

 During the 1992 NCAA Division I Men's Lacrosse Championship game against Syracuse, Bacigalupo allowed Syracuse to tie the score when he lost a ball near his own goal, but he made a key save in the first overtime.
 The Tigers eventually won their first NCAA championship in the second overtime, and Bacigalupo was selected as the most outstanding player of the tournament.
 Bacigalupo also performed well in the 1993 NCAA Division I Men's Lacrosse Championships and was again the most outstanding player during the 1994 NCAA Division I Men's Lacrosse Championship tournament when the Tigers won the championship for a second time.